 The CCG’s Clinical Priorities Advisory Group (CPAG) meets on a monthly basis and is made up of clinicians, commissioners and patient representatives.
 It makes recommendations for prioritisation in the best interests of people living in Birmingham and Solihull.

 The group makes its recommendation on the basis of the score for each commissioning proposal but does not make the actual decision.
-The final decision is made by the CCG’s Governing Body.
+The final decision is made in line with the CCG's operational delegated financial approval limits and, depending on the value, may include the CCG’s Governing Body.
 In most cases, engagement with the public, providers and clinicians will have been carried out – find out more on our Get involved pages – and there will also have been an equality impact assessment undertaken.

 How is prioritisation done?